 It is also a mistake to think of Le Lycée as a school for French nationals or those of French ancestry only.
 Most of our students come from homes where French is not, never has been, nor ever will be spoken.
 As part of the school’s inclusive philosophy, there is an International program as well as a French program so that Le Lycée can welcome people from all parts of the Los Angeles community and the world.
 Some like to say that Le Lycée Français de Los Angeles is “the most American French school in the world”.
 Typically, 96% of Le Lycée students go to American colleges and universities upon graduation.
 While Le Lycée is proud of its mission to be a bi-lingual school, offering an international education, the school’s philosophy is more about developing students who can excel in a modern world.

 Students will leave the school fluent in at least two languages.
 However, if the language emphasis was not there at all, Le Lycée would still be a preferred place for students to gain the tools they need for college and the world beyond college.
 The school’s students often return and report that classes at any university are a “piece of cake” because they “learned how to learn at Le Lycée”.
 The challenging discussions of college are on par with the challenging discussions in Le Lycée’s high school classrooms.
-Le Lycée is not simply a language immersion school, but a rigorous college prep school with a deep respect for learning the languages and cultures of others.
+Le Lycée is not simply a language immersion school, but a rigorous college prep, bilingual school in West Los Angeles with a deep respect for learning the languages and cultures of others.

 Students of Le Lycée Français de Los Angeles are expected to develop the following important college prep skills: